blankaex/blog/_drafts/smt-manual.md

 * **Discard:** Discard items you no longer need.

 ### STATUS
 Display the status menu.
-On the main character's status page, you can press the A button to display an item menu.
+On the protagonist's status page, you can press the A button to display an item menu.
 For the other characters, the magic they can use will be displayed instead.
 A detailed description of these status pages can be found on pages 14~17.

 {% capture images %}
     {{ site.url }}/assets/res/smt-manual/20221227115021.jpg